Artlist Ltd: Artlist Revolutionizes Video Creation with an Innovative AI Voiceover Feature

 Artlist becomes first creative asset platform to offer an in-product AI voice generator, unveiling an exclusive voice catalog

 TEL AVIV, Israel, June 24, 2024 /PRNewswire/ -- Artlist, a creative technology company that provides a vast catalog of royalty-free digital assets to empower brands and content creators worldwide, today announced its latest offering - an in-product AI voiceover generator for video creators.
 This groundbreaking feature marks a new era in content creation and another significant step in Artlist's mission to empower brands and creators with everything they need to create videos in one place.
-The AI voiceover generator feature is included in the Artlist Max plan, offering even more value for the same price, and as a stand-alone plan.
+The AI voiceover generator feature will be released gradually over the next few days, check it out on Artlist.io.
+It is included in the Artlist Max plan, offering even more value for the same price, and as a stand-alone plan.

 Artlist's AI voice generator feature seamlessly integrates into existing workflows alongside Artlist's music, sound effects, footage, and template offering.
 By eliminating the need for external voiceover services, brands and creators can save valuable time and resources, accelerating content creation and unlocking new storytelling possibilities.